benhj/knoxcrypt/README.md

 - Because of the use of strongly-typed enums, a c++11 compiler
 - a couple of boost libraries (system and filesystem) and the boost headers.
-Note, the makefile will need updating according to where boost is installed
+Note, the makefile will need updating according to where boost is installed on your machine
-- OpenSSL crypto library and sha.h header which is only used for generating SHA256 hashes
 - the latest version of osxfuse (I'm using 2.6.2).
-As with boost, you might need to update the makefile (afaik, on linux, an implementation of FUSE is part of the kernel already).
+As with boost, you might need to update the makefile (on linux, an implementation of FUSE should be part of the kernel already).

 I envisage no problems running and compiling on linux.
 Windows unfortunately is a completely different beast not least of which is due to a lack of a FUSE implementation.